People

 Vishnu Aishwaryan Subra Mani

-Vishnu is a Ph.D. student in Mechanical Engineering at the University of Utah.
+Vishnu is a Ph.D. student in Robotics at the University of Utah.
 He earned his master’s degree in Mechanical Engineering from Worcester Polytechnic Institute in 2020.
 Before joining UofU he worked as a Research Associate at the Institute for Human and Machine Cognition in Pensacola, FL, where he served as one of the design leads focusing on rehabilitative exoskeleton for people with lower-limb paralysis, assistive exoskeletons for aging population and humanoid robots.
 Vishnu is interested in developing designs and controls based on biomechanical observations and in doing so he aims to understand the correlation between prosthetic devices, exoskeletons, and walking robots.
 During his free time, he likes to sketch arts, boulder, and hike.

 Email: vishnuaishwaryan(dot)subramani(at)utah(dot)edu LinkedIn